 Look into taxes.

 While you don’t get taxed for inheriting in most cases, you do get taxed on your earnings.

 For example, you can be taxed on the interest that money earned in a savings account.
 Likewise, you can be taxed based on what you do with the money.

 Talk to an attorney.

-This isn’t required.
+This isn’t required if you are a beneficiary on a will.
 However, many people find it to be helpful, because the questions surrounding inheritances can be so complicated and confusing.

-If you want to set up a consultation with our office, give us a call.
+If you find out someone left you money and want a consultation with our office, give us a call.